¼ cupshredded Parmesan cheese(grated cheese will work, too)

 Make ahead tip: Boil the potatoes a day ahead, cool, and refrigerate them.
 When you're ready, proceed with the smashing and baking.

 Reheating: For maximum crispiness, smashed potatoes are best eaten right away.
-If you have leftovers or want to make them ahead, reheat the potatoes in your air fryer or toaster oven to crisp them back up.
-They'll keep up to four days in the fridge.
+If you have leftovers, they can be refrigerated for up to 4 days.
+I recommend reheating the potatoes in your air fryer or toaster oven to crisp them back up.